steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 I almost always find myself modifying the functions of an interface more than I find myself adding new types.
 For that typical use case, pattern matching is probably the better choice.

-The biggest difference in safety is adding a new type will cause a warning, but adding a new type will not.

 Consider the change where we want to add a new function to the `IPaymentRepository` interface and change the location of the in